-- The quorum for a meeting of shareholders is set below two persons holding 25 percent of the eligible vote (this may be reduced to no less than 10 percent in the case of a small company that can demonstrate, based on publicly disclosed voting results, that it is unable to achieve a higher quorum and where there is no controlling shareholder); - > The quorum for a meeting of directors is less than 50 percent of the number of directors; - > The chair of the board has a casting vote in the event of a deadlock at a meeting of directors; - > An alternate director provision that permits a director to appoint another person to serve as an alternate director to attend board or committee meetings in place of the duly elected director; - An advance notice requirement that includes one or more provisions which could have a negative impact on shareholders' interests and which are deemed outside the purview of the stated purpose of the requirement; - > Authority is granted to the board with regard to altering future capital authorizations or alteration of the capital structure without further shareholder approval; or - > Any other provisions that may adversely impact shareholders' rights or diminish independent effective board oversight.
+- The quorum for a meeting of shareholders is set below two persons holding 25 percent of the eligible vote (this may be reduced to no less than 10 percent in the case of a small company that can demonstrate, based on publicly disclosed voting results, that it is unable to achieve a higher quorum and where there is no controlling shareholder); - > The quorum for a meeting of directors is less than 50 percent of the number of directors; - The chair of the board has a casting vote in the event of a deadlock at a meeting of directors; - An alternate director provision that permits a director to appoint another person to serve as an alternate director to attend board or committee meetings in place of the duly elected director; - An advance notice requirement that includes one or more provisions which could have a negative impact on shareholders' interests and which are deemed outside the purview of the stated purpose of the requirement; - Authority is granted to the board with regard to altering future capital authorizations or alteration of the capital structure without further shareholder approval; or - Any other provisions that may adversely impact shareholders' rights or diminish independent effective board oversight.

-In any event, proposals to adopt or amend articles or bylaws will generally be opposed if the complete article or by-law document is not included in the meeting materials for thorough review or referenced for ease of location on SEDAR, unless the proposed amendment is required by regulation or will simplify share registration.
+In any event, proposals to adopt or amend articles or bylaws will generally be opposed if the complete article or by-law document is not included in the meeting materials for thorough review or referenced for ease of location on SEDAR.